Master of Arts in Special Education with Cross-Endorsement

 Master of Arts Degree Courses

-The MA degree with cross-endorsement requires three additional courses, in addition to those listed above.
+The MA degree with cross-endorsement requires three additional courses and a passing score on the comprehensive exam, in addition to the requirements listed above.

 |Select two elective courses from the following: 2||6|